P007 → Portals Photography Exhibition

 MIA.
 11/23

 A work in progress.
-A film photography book, a redemption tale of the non-place.
+A film photography book.
 A moment to reconsider details of the places between destinations.

 MEX.
 2/24